 During robotic surgery, the surgeon makes minor cuts in the abdomen and inserts special tubes called ports.
 The robotic arms are connected to these ports, and the instruments mounted on these robotic arms go through the ports to do the surgery.
 A slender camera is also inserted through one port to show the surgeon a clear view of the inside.
 The surgeon controls the robotic arms from a console nearby, and an assistant helps by changing the instruments and aiding as needed.

 Cancer will sometimes block the colon, a condition called intestinal obstruction.
 In such cases, a stent may be placed to relieve the obstruction, improve the condition of the patient and then do the surgery.
-If the stent can’t be placed or is not available, direct surgery is done.
-In such cases, usually, the ends of intestine are not reconnected but brought out as stoma. the ends of the intestine are reconnected later in a second operation when the health of the patient improves.
+If the stent can't be placed or is not available, direct surgery is done.
+In such cases, usually, the ends of intestine are not reconnected but brought out as stoma.
+The ends of the intestine are reconnected later in a second operation when the health of the patient improves.

 Some stage IV cancers have spread limited to few spots of cancer in the lung, liver and peritoneum.
 If both colon and all these spots can be safely removed, then surgery can attempt to cure the disease.